All Episodes

 They come in waves, like a lot of other things in nature.

-They'll be more at some times and less at the other times, and we're not quite sure why yet.
+There'll be more at some times and less at the other times, and we're not quite sure why yet.

 We're also this human-induced global warming thing.

-Uh, I don't have the ego necessary, and obviously Robert Kennedy does, necessary to believe that the actions of human beings, the mere ant scratchings on the surface of this vast planet, could have anything to do with changing the great natural ebb and flow of uh natural forces, as Rush said earlier in the week.
+I don't have the ego necessary, and obviously Robert Kennedy does, necessary to believe that the actions of human beings, the mere ant scratchings on the surface of this vast planet, could have anything to do with changing the great natural ebb and flow of natural forces, as Rush said earlier in the week.

 How is it you could possibly think you started Hurricane Katrina when you could do nothing to stop it?

-Are you implying that if we really knew what we were doing, if FEMA was really on their game, they could have stopped this hurricane short of land.
+Are you implying that if we really knew what we were doing, if FEMA was really on their game, they could have stopped this hurricane short of land, zapped it with the magic ray that we know they have, but they've been keeping from us because it's blacks who live along that coast.

 I mean, that's as silly as this is getting.